 The PSEC is within the Midcontinent Independent Transmission System Operator, Inc. ("MISO") geographical footprint.
-The PSEC's two turbine generators are connected through two 27-kV to 345-kV generator step-up transformers contained within the new PSEC substation which are owned by the PSEC Owners.
-A new substation was connected to a new Ameren Services Company ("Ameren") switchyard (the "Ameren Switchyard") via two 345-kV overhead lines owned by PSGC.
+The PSEC's two turbine generators are connected through two 27-kV to 345-kV generator step-up transformers contained within the PSEC substation which are owned by the PSEC Owners.
+A substation is connected to an Ameren Services Company ("Ameren") switchyard (the "Ameren Switchyard") via two 345-kV overhead lines owned by PSGC.
 The Ameren Switchyard is owned and operated by Ameren pursuant to the terms of a Large Generator Interconnection Agreement entered and made effective by Federal Energy Regulatory Commission ("FERC") Order in Docket ER05-215.